Sterling Moore: New Orleans Saints

-On September 6, 2016, Moore was signed by the New Orleans Saints to replace the recently released Cortland Finnegan.
-He played in 13 games with 12 starts for the Saints, recording career-highs with 56 tackles, 13 passes defensed along with two interceptions.
+On September 6, 2016, Moore was signed by the New Orleans Saints to replace Cortland Finnegan, who had been released.
+He played in 13 games (including 12 starts) for the Saints, recording career-highs in tackles (56) and passes defended (13), paired with two interceptions.

 On March 23, 2017, Moore re-signed with the Saints.

-With the emergence of their younger cornerbacks, the Saints released Moore on October 25, 2017.
-He was re-signed on November 20, 2017.
-He was released again on December 14, 2017.
-He was re-signed on December 21, 2017.
+With the emergence of their younger cornerbacks, the Saints released Moore on October 25.
+He was re-signed on November 20, but was released again on December 14.
+Moore was once again re-signed by New Orleans on December 21.

 Detroit Lions

 On August 20, 2018, Moore signed with the Detroit Lions.
-He was released on August 31, 2018.
+He was released by the Lions on August 31.

 Arizona Hotshots

 Moore was signed by the Arizona Hotshots of the Alliance of American Football on January 17, 2019.
 The league ceased operations in April 2019.

 In October 2019, Moore was selected by the Seattle Dragons in the 10th round during phase 4 of the 2020 XFL draft.